dapr/docs/daprdocs/content/en/getting-started/quickstarts/pubsub-quickstart.md

 description: "Get started with Dapr's Publish and Subscribe building block"
 ---

 Let's take a look at Dapr's [Publish and Subscribe (Pub/sub) building block]({{< ref pubsub >}}).
-In this quickstart, you will set up a publisher microservice and a subscriber microservice to demonstrate how Dapr enables a Pub/sub pattern.
+In this quickstart, you will run a publisher microservice and a subscriber microservice to demonstrate how Dapr enables a Pub/sub pattern.

 1. Using a publisher service, developers can repeatedly publish messages to a topic.
-1. [A Pub/sub component](https://docs.dapr.io/concepts/components-concept/#pubsub-brokers) queues or brokers those messages (using Redis Streams, RabbitMQ, Kafka, etc.).
+1. [A Pub/sub component](https://docs.dapr.io/concepts/components-concept/#pubsub-brokers) queues or brokers those messages.
+Our example below uses Redis, you can use RabbitMQ, Kafka, etc.
 1. The subscriber to that topic pulls messages from the queue and processes them.

 Select your preferred language-specific Dapr SDK before proceeding with the quickstart.

-{{< tabs "Python" ".NET" "JavaScript" >}}
+{{< tabs "Python" "JavaScript" ".NET" >}}
  <!-- Python -->
 {{% codetab %}}